Chibale Zambia: religion kupupa

 Chibale Zambia: religion kupupa.
 Singing is one of the primary forms kupupa can take.

-Kwilimuna and kulila can consist of singing only, but they can also involve no singing6In the 1980s, for instance, there were people who did individual kupupa before eating new crops.
-They took some of the first harvested cobs to a big tree and then said, for instance: “Oh you people who helped me with these things and you who move about, just assist me.
-I do not need to mention your name, since I do not know you”.
-One could do similar kupupa before sowing.
+Kwilimuna and kulila can consist solely of singing, but they can also occur without singing6In the 1980s, for instance, there were people who performed individual kupupa before eating new crops.
+They took some of the first harvested cobs to a large tree and then said, for example: “Oh you people who helped me with these things and you who move about, just assist me.
+I do not need to mention your names, since I do not know you.”
+One could perform similar kupupa before sowing.
 In former days, this type of kupupa took place at the shrines (masala masala) that each village had.
 Compare Doke (1927: 526) for the Lamba region..
-Kucitila can involve singing but it needs additional activities to work.
+Kucitila can involve singing, but it requires additional activities to be effective.

 Proverb 1807Also in Munday (1961: 29).